cssnr/zipline-android-docs/docs/docs/settings.md

 Enabling debugging will log various actions, such as background updates and login attempts, to a file for later review.

+This simply appends log lines to a text file which is shown in reverse in the application (newest lines at the top).
+You can clear it at any time from the settings.

 ::: details Click Here for more details
-You can view the currently configured logging [on GitHub](https://github.com/search?q=repo%3Acssnr%2Fzipline-android%20.debuglog%28%22&type=code) (if logged in).
+You can view the currently configured logging [on GitHub](https://github.com/search?q=repo%3Acssnr%2Fzipline-android%20debuglog%28%22&type=code) (if logged in).
 :::